manasarath/OpenPeerReview2016/README.md

 This work was disseminated in several top tier journal and conference venues.
 Few collaborators of this project include with researchers at University of Wisconsin, Milwaukee.

-The qualitative part of the OPR project started while I was taking the Qual Research Methods class with Dr. Erin Whiteside at UTK.
+The qualitative part of the OPR project started while I was taking Qual Research Methods class with Dr. Erin Whiteside at UTK.
+As the part of this project, I interviewed scientists and researchers at Oak Ridge Research Lab and UTK.
+The results and findings are disseminated in https://ieeexplore.ieee.org/abstract/document/7991608